A lower bound on the saturation number and a strengthening for triangle-free graphs: Introduction

 \end{thm}

-Accompanying relevant lemmas in Section~\ref{sec:trianglefree}, we examine saturation numbers for some classes of trees.
-In particular, we determine the saturation numbers of unbalanced double stars up to an additive constant (see Theorem~\ref{thm:doublestar} in Section~\ref{subsec:doublestar} and Corollary~\ref{cor:doublestar} in Section~\ref{subsec:trianglefree_highdegnbr}), and we prove new bounds on the saturation numbers of certain diameter-$4$ caterpillars (see Theorem~\ref{thm:shorty} in Section~\ref{subsec:shorty}).
+Theorem~\ref{thm:trianglefree} follows from Lemmas~\ref{lem:trianglefreepart1} and~\ref{lem:trianglefreepart2} in Section~\ref{sec:trianglefree}.
+From their proofs, one can also obtain strengthenings of Theorem~\ref{thm:general} which do not require the conditions $k_1' \geq k_0 + \sqrt{2k_0 + 1}$ or $k_1' \geq k_0 + 2$ in Theorem~\ref{thm:trianglefree}.
+We note one such strengthening (for the case $k_1 > k_0$) in Corollary~\ref{cor:trianglefreepart2}, which we apply in an accompanying discussion of saturation numbers for certain classes of trees.
+In Theorem~~\ref{thm:doublestar}, we determine the saturation numbers of unbalanced double stars up to an additive constant; in Corollary~\ref{cor:doublestar}, we determine these numbers precisely for sufficiently large $n$ meeting a divisibility condition (see Sections~\ref{subsec:doublestar} and~\ref{subsec:trianglefree_highdegnbr}).
+In Theorem~~\ref{thm:shorty}, we apply Corollary~\ref{cor:trianglefreepart2} and prove an upper bound on the saturation numbers of certain diameter-$4$ caterpillars (see Section~\ref{subsec:shorty}).
 These classes were examined in~\cite{faudree2009saturation}, and the saturation numbers of balanced double stars were determined up to an additive constant.

 While Theorem~\ref{thm:trianglefree} strengthens Cameron and Puleo's lower bound, this is not always the case for Theorem~\ref{thm:general}.
-On the one hand, if $\wtzero(e)$ is at least the minimum value of $\wtcp$ for every edge $e$ in $H$, then Theorem~\ref{thm:general} strengthens~\eqref{eq:CP}.
-On the other hand, suppose that $H$ consists of a triangle with any number $\ell$ of pendant edges attached to one of its vertices.
+Indeed, Theorem~{\ref{thm:general}} strengthens~{\eqref{eq:CP}} if and only if there exists an edge minimizing $\wt_0$ which is not contained in any triangle (and $k_1' > k_0$).
+On the one hand, if $\wt_0(uv) = k_0$ and $uv$ is in no triangle, then $\wtcp(H) \leq \wtcp(uv) = k_0$; on the other, if every edge minimizing $\wt_0$ is in a triangle, then $\wtcp(H) = \min_{uv \in E(H)}{\{ \wt_0(uv) + |N(u) \cap N(v)|\}} > k_0$.
+For example, suppose that $H$ consists of a triangle with any number $\ell$ of pendant edges attached to one of its vertices.
 The minimum value of $\wtcp$ is $2$ in this case, which asymptotically determines the saturation number, while Theorem~\ref{thm:general} tells us that the average degree of an $H$-saturated graph cannot be much less than $1 + (\ell + 1) / (\ell + 2) < 2$.
-The degrees of second neighbors may be useful in determining saturation numbers of graphs which contain triangles but have larger diameters than this one.
-For now, we consider only first neighborhoods of edges.
+The degrees of second neighbors of an edge, as well as the number of triangles containing it, may be useful in determining saturation numbers of graphs with larger diameters than this one.
+In this work, we consider only first neighborhoods of edges.